GOcontroll/Moduline-WebUI/README.md

 ## Development

-for development set up a venv, enter it and install the necessary packages:
+for development set up a venv in the project, enter it and install the necessary packages:
 `python3 -m venv .venv` #Create the venv
 `source .venv/bin/activate` #Enter the venv